Week in the Woods

 - Hook Knife: $33.00

 - Carving Knife: choose one or both of the following:

 - Sloyd Knife: $24.00

 - Small Straight Knife (recommended for small hands): $18.00

 Each co-learner is required to purchase one hook knife and one carving knife.

-**Please note: Payment for tools will not be included in your registration fees.
+**Please note: Payment for tools will not be included in your registration fees (unless you pay by check).
 Please list the tools you plan to purchase on your registration form and bring payment in the form of cash or check to the first day of WITW.

 Out of Town/State Participants:

 For those of you traveling from out of town, we are offering some options that will make the logistics easier and hopefully save you some money.
 First we will be providing for all your water needs as well as coolers with ice for your perishable food.
 We will also provide each family unit with camp chairs, camp stove, fuel and cook kit.
 This means you will only be responsible for your tent, tarp (to make a larger awning over the tent entrance – a great help in rainy weather), sleeping bag and pad, food and personal effects.